Subscribe for all my updates and don't miss a thing! Sign me up!

-Our National Premier League is divided into four confederations (as we call them):
+The National Premier League, Jamaica's highest football level, is divided into four confederations (as we call them):

-Each of these four confederations operates their own Super League and they represent the second level of football in Jamaica.
+Each of these four confederations operates their own Super League and they represent the second level of football in the island.

 The winners of these leagues play off against each other, home and away, with the top two teams replacing the bottom two teams relegated from the Premier League.
 Teams relegated from the Premier League enter the Super League of the Confederation they belong to.

 I can't play football [Please bear with me, I tried], but I must be only one of the few who can't.
-The truth is however, Football in Jamaica is not only another sport, it is an integral part of our culture.
+The truth is however, soccer in Jamaica is not just another sport, it is an integral part of the Jamaican culture.

 External Reading: Jamaica's football history by the JIS